Why a healthy lifestyle is important for single parents

 Do something active

 Being active can help you deal with the ups and downs of life.
-People who exercise regularly are generally less anxious and less depressed and manage stress better.
 When you exercise you:

 - feel a greater sense of control